Christian Parenting: The Challenge

 - have deeper, richer friendships, and lots more of them

 Excerpt from Brain Rules for Babies by John Medina

 (click on links for class details & schedules)

 Helpful to parents with children of ALL ages, including teens.
 Classes 1 - 6

-Helpful to parents with children 12 and above
+Helpful to parents with children 12 and older.

-Each of these six week classes is based on Adlerian principles presented in the books "Children: the Challenge" or "Positive Discipline for Teenagers" as well as the teachings of Christianity in the New Testament.
-This authoritative, democratic style of parenting is respectful yet firm, and emphasizes loving, empathetic, encouraging relationships.
+Each six week class & monthly support group is based on Adlerian principles presented in the books "Children: the Challenge" and "Positive Discipline for Teenagers" as well as the teachings of Christianity in the New Testament.
+This authoritative, democratic style of parenting is respectful yet firm and emphasizes loving, empathetic, encouraging relationships.

 "We feel better about ourselves, our children; there is less tension at home."

 "Before this class we were very desperate and depressed with regard to our children and how we were interacting with them.
 The best thing is now I have tools - concrete things - to use and fall back on."